 Gainesville Stalking, Aggravated Stalking and Cyberstalking Defense Attorney Kevin Robertson knows what strategies are required to get positive results.
 Mr. Robertson is former state prosecutor and is experienced helping people challenge Florida Stalking charges.
 Call (352) 275-7491 for immediate help.

 Attorney Kevin Robertson represents men and women charged with Stalking, Aggravated Stalking, Cyberstalking and other crimes involving allegations of harassment, violence, domestic battery or threats of violence.
 Mr. Robertson can also help you respond to and defend Protective Injunctions or Restraining Orders.

 Motivation to Make False Charges of Stalking or Aggravated Stalking

-In many of these cases the allegations are false or exaggerated.
-The false or exaggerated allegations are often motivated by a pending or anticipated custody battle or divorce action, or for financial reasons.
+In some cases the allegations are false or exaggerated.
+The false or exaggerated allegations may be motivated by a pending or anticipated custody battle or divorce action, or for financial reasons.
 The allegations can arise when one person wants to remove the other person from living in or even going to a home or business.

 Relationship Between the Alleged Victim and the Person Accused of Stalking

 Stalking allegations are most commonly alleged between individuals who are “domestically” related because they are related by blood, marriage or have a child in common.
 These type of domestic violence allegations can also arise between people who have lived together in a romantic relationship.

 Even people who have previously dated each other or been romantically involved can suddenly find themselves accused of “stalking” or “aggravated stalking” when the relationship ends.